shopsys/shopsys/docs/cookbook/extending-product-list.md

 ### 3. Export new attribute to Elasticsearch

-The class responsible for exporting products to Elasticsearch is `ProductExportRepository` so we need to extend it and add the attribute to method `getProductsData`.
+The class responsible for exporting products to Elasticsearch is `ProductExportRepository`, so we need to extend it and add the attribute to the method `getProductsData`.
 ```php
 declare(strict_types=1);